NikitaSmall/bidder/Readme.md

 ## Testing

-For testing purposes run `docker-compose run web go test -v`.
+For testing purposes run `docker-compose run web go test`.
 You should get the detailed report.
+You may run this command with `-v` flag to see details.
-(this is possible as tests are stored in the image [for preview purpose])
+(this is possible to run the tests without any database installed as tests are stored in the docker image [for preview purpose])